meisnate12/PMM-Image-Sets/README.md

           use_starwars: true            # will only use the images that are part of the `starwars` set, no other sets will be used.
 ```

-## Sets
+## Sets - Movies

-Below is a table of the available sets that can be used, you can click the Image Set link to go to the poster source
+Below is a table of the available sets that can be used on Movie libraries, you can click the Image Set link to go to the poster source

 | Image Set                     | Set / Key         | Style                                                                            |                                Example                                |
 |:------------------------------|:------------------|----------------------------------------------------------------------------------|:---------------------------------------------------------------------:|